minio/minio/docs/minio_homebrew.md

 > `brew upgrade minio` and `brew install minio` commands will no longer install the latest minio binaries on macOS.
 We recommend you update using `brew install minio/stable/minio` in all your brew paths.

 Upstream bugs in golang 1.8 broke Minio brew installer.
-We will re-enable minio installation on macOS via `brew install minio` once we evaluate fixes in golang 1.8.1.
+We will re-enable minio installation on macOS via `brew install minio` at a later date.